-From the offspring of female Bety were some litters F2-F4 generation.
+From the female Bety were bred litters of F2-F4 generation.
 For next breeding was used F2 Barka (born 03.03.1961) and her son F3 Hron (born 03.12.1962).
-In kennel Šamorín (later Malacky), was F1 Berta mate to shepperd Haso zo Šamorína, where on 20.02.1960 were born F2 generation puppues, female Osa and Ona z PS and males Odin, Old and Onyx z PS, who were in age of 19 months taken back to Libějovice.
+In kennel Šamorín (later Malacky), was F1 Berta mated to shepperd Haso zo Šamorína, where on 20.02.1960 born F2 generation puppues, female Osa and Ona z PS and males Odin, Old and Onyx z PS, who were in age of 19 months taken back to Libějovice.
 Without this moving, were no more breeding possible in Czech.

 Old and Odin z PS helped in breeding also by first civilian breeders from Czech, Mr.Driml, Stehlík, Brožek, Beroušek, Sabo, Strnad, Veselý and Dr. Kafka.